Engineers-Spark/ctfd-bloods-scoreboard/README.md

-# CTFd plugin to add blood count in scoreboard
+# CTFd scoreboard with bloods

 You can modify the scoreboard to your liking or theme you're using